 Once you submit the final manuscript, it will go into production.
 You might have to help the press identify cover images.
 You will receive and review proofs, respond to queries, and suggest changes.
 Once the manuscript is in its final form, you will have to complete the index (in a relatively short time) or hire someone to compile it.
 Generally, you will fill out author marketing forms at this point, before finally receiving your author copies in the mail.

-Consensus among editors at top presses put the time between delivery of the final manuscript and a book in hand at about 8-10 months (can range from 6-13 months).
+Consensus among editors at top presses put the time between delivery of the final manuscript (not full, pre-peer reviewed manuscript!) and a book in hand at about 8-10 months (can range from 6-13 months).

 For more details on how long each stage takes and how you can use your time and energy most efficiently in each, consult my comprehensive guide on the stages between dissertation and book.